sjxliu/rest-rant-2/README.md

     - Foods: Seirofushi, Seiromushi, Onigirio
     ![Enterance to Ossu Seiromushi at night, it's on the corner of a street with simple wooden accents](https://laverdadnoticias.com/export/sites/laverdad/img/2020/09/17/restaurante_de_jin.jpg_738882147.jpg)

-*manually moved nodemon to dev dep in pack json